siammehraf/obsidian-css-snippet-siammehraf/README.md

 ### Step 1: Download the CSS File

-1. Download or copy the `auto-align-images.css` file from this repository.
+1. Download or copy the `Auto-align Images CSS Snippet for Obsidian` file from this repository.

 ### Step 2: Add the CSS Snippet to Obsidian